 - Having completed at least 30+ credit hours at BYU–Hawaii.

-- Meet the required weekly service hours for the awarded semester (up to eight hours per week) by
+- Complete weekly service hours for the awarded semester (approximately 4-5 hours per week).

 Within these weekly service hours, you will be responsible for: